 It’s just the crap I can’t abide.”

-Honestly, it’s hard NOT to agree with this blogger.
-The whole buy pink phenomenon that occurs during Breast Cancer Awareness month has become as overblown as Earth Day swag shenanigans.
+Honestly, it’s hard NOT to agree with this writer.
+The “buy pink” phenomenon that occurs during Breast Cancer Awareness month has become as overblown as Earth Day swag shenanigans.
 On top of that most of the swag served up for breast cancer awareness directly harms the planet, isn’t aligned with Fair Trade practices, and worse, could actually be causing cancer due to harmful, non-earth, non-people friendly chemicals.

 Of course here’s where it gets a little fuzzy, because what matters more depends on who you ask.
 Do green issues matter more than breast cancer research or is it the other way around?
 Can you even compare the two issues?